igorw/weblog/_drafts/git-branching-model.md

 was merged when, and also allows it to be reverted in one go if needed.

-More importantly, it allows new features to be prototyped independently without making a committment to those changes.
+More importantly, it allows new features to be prototyped independently without making a commitment to those changes.

+Topic branches are usually very short-lived and are discarded after being merged.

 ## That's it